Cornelii/TIL/c_cpp__/Cpp_basics.md

 A template instantiation can be done with either a built-in or user-defined type.

 **Remarks**
-functions in class template are considered function template!!!!
+Methods in class template are considered function template!!!!

-For the function definition in class template
+For the method definition in class template
 ```cpp
 template <class elemType>
 void className<elemType>::method1(elemType newElement){